uber/AutoDispose/README.md

 ### Scoper

 There are relevant `Scoper` classes, one per RxJava type (`ObservableScoper`, `SingleScoper`, etc).
-These are implementations of converter `Function`s, intended for use with the `to()` operator on RxJava types.
+These are implementations of a converter `Function`, intended for use with the `to()` operator on RxJava types.
 Each Scoper accepts three overloads: `Maybe`, `ScopeProvider`, and `LifecycleScopeProvider`.

 #### Maybe